-- 1. Due to the new methodology (grouping together of the provisions relating to the carrier's liability for damage to articles on the person of the passenger and for hand luggage and animals, see remarks relating to Article 33), this provision, taken from Article 31 of the CIV Uniform Rules 1980 and adapted accordingly, has also been incorporated in this Section. - 2.
-The maximum amount of liability, which had not been adapted or increased in 1989/90, has been doubled.
+- 1. Due to the methodology, which has changed compared with the CIV UR 1980 (grouping together of the provisions relating to the carrier's liability for damage to articles on the person of the passenger and for hand luggage and animals, see remarks relating to Article 33), this provision, taken from Article 31 of the CIV Uniform Rules 1980 and adapted accordingly, has also been incorporated in this Section. - 2.
+The maximum amount of liability, which had not been adapted or increased in the partial revision of 1989/90, has been doubled.
 This has not only compensated for the loss of actual value of the unit of account, but also effected a slight increase in the maximum amount (see No. 2 of the remarks relating to article 41).